 Q. Who are you?
 Why are you doing this?

 Q. How much does it cost to build an X Class drone?

 Q. Over a thousand bucks for a racing drone!?
 Are you high?!

 Q. How fast do X Class drones go?

 A. Do X Class drones crash?

 A. Yes.
 Yes, they do.
-And it's glorious to see on film, and even better in person.
+And it's glorious to see on video, and even better in person.